Client: Disney Parks

 While still in the review process I provided the client with a brand guide to show how the identity can work across applications.

 The start of COVID-19 occurred during the approval phase of this project.
 The project was brought in-house and modified by the in-house team.
-The version of the logo and brand guidelines above are what was created and provided by me.
+The version of the logo and brand guidelines above are what was created and provided by me before hand-off to client.